Meera Mitun: Legal action against Vijay and Rajinikanth

 Mitun created a controversy in July 2020 when said that actor Vijay and Rajinikanth have defamed her and said that she will take legal action against them.
 She also said she is now in Hollywood because Kollywood has neglected her.
 She also asked prime minister Narendra Modi to destroy Tamil Nadu.

 Criticism of Vijay, Surya, Jyothika and Trisha

 Mithun made several derogatory remarks against actors including Trisha, Jyothika and Aishwarya Rajesh and Sangeetha, the wife of actor Vijay in August 2020.
-Director Bharathiraja condemnmed her statements.
+Director Bharathiraja condemned her statements.
 Representatives of the Vijay Makkal Iyakkam from Pattukottai filed a police complaint against her.

 Arrest

 Mithun was booked by the Tamil Nadu police's Cyber Cell on 10 August 2021 under seven provisions of Indian Penal Code (IPC) and Scheduled Caste and Scheduled Tribe Prevention of Atrocities Act for making casteist statements towards Scheduled Caste (SC) community in a video after complaints from Viduthalai Chiruthaigal Katchi, Dravidar Viduthalai Kazhagam and the Tamil Nadu Untouchability Eradication Front.
 She released a video challenging the police to arrest her.
 She was arrested on 14 August in Alapuzha, Kerala after failing to appear for a police inquiry two days earlier and was sent to judicial remand until 27 August.
 During her arrest, Mithun released a video claiming that she was being harassed by the police.
 On 26 August, she was granted bail and was subsequently arrested for another case and taken to prison.